 Make a sugar free frosting: Use half whipped cream and half cream cheese or mascarpone cheese.
 This adds a refreshing note to the cake.

-As with all cakes featuring whipped cream, this keto Black Forest cake is best enjoyed within a few hours of assembling.
+As with all cakes featuring whipped cream, Black Forest cake is best enjoyed within a few hours of assembling.

 It can be stored in the fridge for up to 3 days.

 It's possible to make the sponge and the filling up to 2 days ahead of time.
 The sponge cake can also be frozen separately for up to 3 months.

 Here is a selection of cake ideas for small celebrations: